cphdat2sem2017-Cos/week01-OS-Linux/study/day3exercises.md

 ``ssh -L 3306:localhost:3306 root@XXX.XXX.XXX.XXX``

-The syntax is ``ssh -L <localport>hostname<remoteport> <username>@<servername>`.
+The syntax is ``ssh -L <localport>:localhost:<remoteport> <username>@<servername>``.
 We’re using localhost as the hostname because we are directly accessing the remote mysql server through ssh.
 You could also use this technique to port-forward through one ssh server to another server.

 If you already have mysql running on your local machine then you can use a different local port for the port-forwarding, and set MySQLWorkbench to access MySQL on a different port.